Queensland Waste to Biofutures Fund

 Pathway one – plant and equipment

-Funding Pathway One aims to build on the state’s existing pipeline of new biofutures projects by offering grants for the purchase and installation of plant and equipment.
+Funding Pathway One helped existing biofutures projects purchase and install facilities and equipment.

-This pathway provides up to 50% co-funding for the purchase and installation of plant and equipment for an existing or greenfield facility to produce bioenergy, biofuels and high-value bioproducts.
-Refer to the guidelines ( 300 KB) for the eligibility requirements.
+This pathway provided up to 50% co-funding for the purchase and installation of plant and equipment for an existing or greenfield facility to produce bioenergy, biofuels and high-value bioproducts.

 Pathway two - research collaboration

-Funding Pathway Two aims to support research collaboration with the potential to accelerate the commercial readiness of a Queensland-based biofutures facility.
+Funding Pathway Two supported research collaboration with the potential to accelerate the commercial readiness of a Queensland-based biofutures facility.

-This pathway provides up to 50% co-funding for research collaboration projects that contribute to the commercial development and growth of Queensland’s biofutures industry.
-Refer to the guidelines ( 300 KB) for the eligibility requirements.
+This pathway provided up to 50% co-funding for research collaboration projects that contribute to the commercial development and growth of Queensland’s biofutures industry.